-Click the Bus FX button •••• in the bus track header to add or edit bus effects.
-If there are no effects on the bus, clicking this button displays the Plug-In Chooser.
-If an audio bus already has effects assigned, clicking this button displays the Bus FX window.
-For more information, see "Editing audio effects" on page 327.
+Click the Bus FX button from the bus track header to add or edit bus effects.
+If there are no effects on the bus,

-If the bus effects chain includes plug-ins with automatable parameters, the Bus FX button is displayed as a .
+If the bus effects chain includes plug-ins with automatable parameters, the Bus FX button is displayed as a

-Click the Mute button S to prevent a bus track from being played in the mix.
+Click the Mute button for prevent a bus track from being played in the mix.
 Click the Mute button on additional tracks to add them to the mute group.
 To unmute a track, click the Mute button again.